Brautigan > Chronology 1980s

 Seymour Lawrence visited Brautigan to discuss the evolving plans for his upcoming promotional tour.
 Lawrence had arranged speaking appearances for Brautigan at various small, little-known colleges, at $1,500 per appearance.
 Book signings were planned and books and posters were shipped to Denver and Boulder, Colorado, bookstores in time for Brautigan's upcoming residency at the University of Colorado Boulder.

-Brautigan delivered a small reading and talk at the Chautauqua Auditorium.
-In this photograph by Mark Billingsley, Brautigan signs books following a reading in Boulder.
+While in Boulder, Brautigan gave a small reading and talk at the Chautauqua Auditorium.
+In a photograph by Mark Billingsley, Brautigan signs books following the reading.

 Sunday, 20 July 1980